k-box/k-box/docs/user/en/microsite/index.md

 ### Notes

-- currently microsites are updated 1 hour after your changes, if you need a faster refresh please contact the support
+- currently microsites are updated 20 mins after your changes, if you need a faster refresh please contact the support

 ## Editing a Microsite